Dev Journal #1 - Yet Another Fitness App?!?

 Having said that, nothing is set in stone.
 At the end of the day, this is just another side project.
 And we all know what that means. 🙈

 What is your favourite fitness app and why does it suck?
 TLDR; I am building an app for tracking calisthenics skills.
 Yes, it’s manual logging.
-No, I am still doing it.
+Yes, I am still doing it.